Radiologic Technology

 2. Application and Information Sessions for the Radiologic Technology Program are only held in the spring.
 Applicants are required to attend to obtain an application.

-3. The completed application must have all forms signed and returned to Erika Bongart at ebongart@laniertech.edu.
+3. The completed application must have all pages signed and turned in upon completion of the session.

 Applications for the Radiologic Technology Program are only available to those who show up in person to one of the Information/Application sessions.
 See details in faq above.
 The deadline for all application materials is May 20, 2025.